poetaster/keypeer.org/nl.md

 The keypeer project provides an API key intermediary service.
 It will:

-  * give communities access to services otherwise requiring proprietary software
+  * give communities access to services otherwise requiring proprietary softwares
   * provide paid services for users of free and open source software (FOSS)
   * provide a service / application agnostic api intermediary
   * minimize the storing and transmission of personal data

-keypeer enables FOSS developers to include a paid third party service in their application and enable it for a user who has donated.
-Software users are enabled to contribute to the costs of api usage of a variety of apis.
+keypeer enables FOSS developers to include a paid service in their application and enable it for a user who has donated.
+With keypeer, software users can contribute to the costs of API usage.

-An example.
-Although the Open Street Maps dataset is freely available, it has to be processed to be served as map tiles and for search/routing.
-Payment of the services is through application API keys which require the application developer to pay for the service provided to end users.
+An example: although the Open Street Map dataset is freely available, it must be processed to appear as map tiles or for routing.
+Payment of the processing services is through application API keys which require the application developer to pay for the service provided to end users. keypeer will connect payments, users and service use.

-The web service keypeer, in REST, will be prototyped in the Python and C++.
-Client side code will initially be prototyped in javascript and c++.
+The web service, in REST, will be prototyped in the Python and C++.
+Client side code will initially be prototyped in javascript and C++.

-We will network with a variety of projects to create a financial commons with transparent financials.
+We will network with other projects to create a financial commons with transparent financials.
 An example intermediary, [Open Collective](https://opencollective.com/europe).

 # Requested amount  50000